 You just have to use the keyword and the stars so the responder will trigger every time it sees the keyword in the customer's sentence.

 Add a human behavior to your answers

-Human talking with a robot can be sometime annoying.
-To reduce friction, we always recommend to add some human behavior.
+Humans talking with a robot can be sometimes annoying.
+To reduce friction, we always recommend adding some human behavior.
 In this case, you can fake a human typing on the keyboard.

 Fully guided video about Facebook autoresponder